calcdot/DTG/README.md

 Project aiming to improve interaction with Threat Grid and expand on your static analyses capabilityes.
 (Threat Grid script can be used as standalone tool outside of Docker build.)

+Docker image is basic build containing only "Shellinabox" webshell and Radare2 (with Web-Ui).
+Feel free to add your tools to Dockerfile within RUN trough pip3, apt-get or git.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.